- Bachelor of Science in Aviation Technology

 Virtually all new aircraft are equipped with computerized controls, eliminating the need for the third pilot, the flight engineer.
 Takeoff and landing are the most difficult parts of the flight, and require close coordination between the pilot and first officer.
 Pilots usually start with smaller commuter and regional airlines to acquire the experience needed to qualify for higher paying jobs with national airlines.

 The Aviation Technology program at Walla Walla University features a 13,700 square-foot flight center located near the campus at a tower-controlled commercial airport with three paved runways and multiple instrument approaches.
-The university owns five aircraft, including a Piper Seminole, specially equipped for training purposes.
+The university owns seven aircraft, including a Piper Super Cub and a twin engine Piper Seminole, specially equipped for unique training purposes.
 Computerized Aviation Testing Service (CATS) is available on campus for all FAA written examinations.